Roy Clare: Museums career

-In April 2011 Clare was appointed director of the Auckland War Memorial Museum in New Zealand, replacing interim director Sir Don McKinnon.
-In this role, he was responsible for leading a fundamental review of the museum's strategic vision, culminating in the publication of 'Future Museum' in 2012.
-Since then, guided by the published vision, the museum has invested substantially in its collections, professional capacities and digital resources; detailed plans for further capital investment are being laid.
-In October 2015 the Trust Board of the museum reported double-digit growth in audiences and high levels of customer satisfaction.
+In April 2011, Clare was appointed director of the Auckland War Memorial Museum in New Zealand, replacing interim director Sir Don McKinnon.

-In 2014 Clare was elected to the Board of Museums Aotearoa (the association for New Zealand's museums); he was elected Chair of Museums Aotearoa in May 2015.
-He stepped down from the Board at the conclusion of a year as chair in May 2016.
-That month he announced that despite being urged to do so he had chosen not to accept the Trust Board's offer of a further extension to his contract as Director of Auckland War Memorial Museum.
-He and his wife returned to the UK at the end of December 2016, to rejoin their family who live in England.
+In 2014 Clare was elected to the Board of Museums Aotearoa (the association for New Zealand's museums).
+He was Chair of Museums Aotearoa from May 2015 until May 2016.

-During a sabbatical in 2017 Clare progressed a long-postponed maritime research project.
-He now has roles as a non-executive director/trustee in the 'third sector', social businesses, charities and not-for-profit organisations.
-He is a regular guest speaker on board ships of the Noble Caledonia cruise line, where his subjects include maritime history, navigational practice, museum life and contemporary leadership.

 Recognition

 Clare was appointed a Commander of the Order of the British Empire in 2007 "for services to museums", and in the same year he received an honorary doctorate from the University of Greenwich.

 In 2018 Clare was appointed a Deputy Lieutenant Deputy Lieutenant of Essex.
 He was awarded the Queen's Silver Jubilee Medal in 1977 and also the General Service Medal in 1977 and in 1989.
 He was made a Freeman of the City of London in 2001, of the Worshipful Company of Shipwrights in 2002 and of the Worshipful Company of Clockmakers in 2004.
 In 2001 he became a Companion of the Chartered Management Institute; and he was a Fellow of the Royal Institute of Navigation between 2005 and 2008.